Science on IQClub

 First IQ Test

 It is impossible to imagine today’s psychology without IQ tests.
 This term was introduced by William Stern who successfully improved a methodology developed by his colleagues.
 IQ tests present the mental development level numerically, and also determine deviations and the range of normal values.

-1920 were value-creating for development of psychology in the Soviet Union.
+1920 were value-creating for development of psychology.
 Scientists were actively studying neuropsychology as a branch of medicine.
 This science studies mechanisms of damages in various brain sections that may lead to deterioration of cognitive functions.

 Raven’s Progressive Matrices

 Every year, new tests designed for human intelligence evaluation appear.
 Realization of how mentality works enabled specialists to assess and develop it.
 In 1938, Raven and Penrose developed a test dedicated to evaluating logic skills and creative thinking.
 The test was appropriate for all people from small children to seniors.
 Within the Raven’s matrices test, an examinee is shown a set of cards with images on them.
 The images have certain relations that the examinee should found.
 The difficulty is adapted to the examinee age.